HexHive/datashield/README.md

 ## 4. Build libcxx

 Building libcxx is basically the same as building libc.
 It has the same three configurations.
-Running `build.py all` builds everything.
+Running `build.py <config>` builds everything.
 Otherwise run `build.py` with no arguments for a help message.

-    cd $HOME/research/datashield/libc
+    cd $HOME/research/datashield/libcxx
-    ./build.py all
+    ./build.py <config>

 # Compiling Instrumented Programs